segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/cdpresolution/index.md

 Further documentation can be found on the [CDP documentation site](https://docs.cdpresolution.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"}.

-If you have configured your CDP Resolution Source correctly, and if you've also configured CDP Resolution to send user profile data to a Segment Source, you should start to see user profile data shown in the Segment Source debugger as identify() and group() calls.
+If you configured your CDP Resolution Source correctly, and if you also configured CDP Resolution to send user profile data to a Segment Source, you should start to see user profile data shown in the Segment Source debugger as Identify and Group calls.

 {% include components/actions-fields.html %}